RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-04-20-PowerShell-Summit-Day-One.md

 Unit testing and continuous integration?
 Those are dev processes!
 I work in Window Server, AD, vCenter, Citrix, System Center, MDT, and a hodge podge of other IT specific technologies every day, but adding GitHub, Pester, and AppVeyor to my toolbelt has been incredibly valuable thus far.
 Give it a shot!
 Who knows, your code might end up in Windows.

-* [GitHub for PowerShell Projects](http://ramblingcookiemonster.github.io/GitHub-For-PowerShell-Projects/) - Yet another getting started with GitHub post, focusing on PowerShell projects.
+* [GitHub for PowerShell Projects](http://ramblingcookiemonster.github.io/GitHub-For-PowerShell-Projects/) - Yet another 'getting started with GitHub' post, focusing on PowerShell projects.
 * [Fun with GitHub, Pester, and AppVeyor](http://ramblingcookiemonster.github.io/GitHub-Pester-AppVeyor/) - My first post on this toolset, giving an overview of each tool.
 * [Github, Pester, and AppVeyor: Part 2](http://ramblingcookiemonster.github.io/Github-Pester-AppVeyor-Part-2/) - Mostly rambling.
 * [Testing DSC Configurations with Pester and AppVeyor](http://ramblingcookiemonster.github.io/Testing-DSC-with-Pester-and-AppVeyor/) - Quick integration testing for DSC resources and configurations.